Mantras: Powerful Proto-Thought Forms in the Mind and Psyche

 - Buddhi is the intelligence that organizes and categorizes thoughts, giving them meaning and enabling access to our intuition, our ability to peer into future possibilities.

-By understanding these two very different aspects of thoughts based on their depth, one superficial and the other deeper, we can use mantras to escape being trapped in the little mind, manas.
-We can use mantras to lift our awareness out of endless small mind mental chatter where we feel trapped in the outer world and all its problems and access the deeper intuitive mind.
-We can transcend our little self, our egoic identity and connect with the deeper authentic Self.
+By understanding these very different aspects of thoughts based on their depth, one superficial and the other deeper, we can use mantras to escape being trapped in the little mind, manas.
+We can use mantras to lift our awareness out of endless small-mind mental chatter, where we feel trapped in the outer world and all its problems and access the deeper intuitive mind.
+We can transcend our little self and our egoic identity and connect with the deeper authentic Self.

 Self-reflect on Thought?

-Before we discuss mantras as a proto-thought, we need to reflect on and think about thought and how we understand what a thought is.
-The fact that we can do this results from the faculty of self-awareness and self-reflection.
+Before we discuss mantras as proto-thoughts, we need to reflect on and think about thought and how we understand what a thought is.
+The fact that we can do this, think about thoughts, results from the faculty of self-awareness and self-reflection.
 We can think about thinking and remain a detached observer watching this self-reflective process.

 What is a Thought?